marcosplaza0/diabetes-app-docs/README.md

 Welcome to the **Documentation Repository** for the *Diabetes Management App*, developed as a final-year project for Multiplatform App Development.

-This repository includes all project planning, progress tracking, technical documentation, and evaluation materials.
+This repository includes all project planning, progress tracking and technical documentation.

 ---